Narcissistic Relationship Idealization: Why It Happens and How to Break Free

 The cycle of idealization, devaluation, and discard can leave the victim feeling emotionally drained and confused.
 During the idealization phase, the narcissist showers their partner with affection, making them feel loved and cherished.
 But this phase is fleeting.

-Finally, during the discard phase, the narcissist coldly cuts off the relationship in favor of another person or source of narcissistic supply.
+In the discard phase, the narcissist suddenly ends the relationship and moves on to someone else for attention.
 The victim is often left in shock, feeling discarded and worthless.

 The Aftermath of Idealization